 - correlated to the ghetto and police sub-culture; police stress, discretion, conduct, unionization, corruption, and professionalism; and legal issues related to due process of law. - 555.
 SOCIOLOGY OF LAW.
 3 cr.
 An analysis of social behavior and its relationship to the development of law; law as a control mechanism; social behavior as it relates to the police, courts, and corrections; portrayal of the criminal justice system components in the media; and social change and the law.
 (Same as Sociology 555.) - 573.
 SEMINAR IN CRIMINAL JUSTICE ADMINISTRATION.
 3 cr.
 Examination of administrative principles as they apply to criminal justice agencies. - 576.
-MINORITIES, CŔIMĖ, AND CRIMINAL JUŠTICE.
+MINORITIES, CRIME, AND CRIMINAL JUSTICE.
 3 cr.
 Examination of the role of minorities in the criminal justice system: as victims; as offenders; as defendants; as prisoners; as employees; and as professionals.
-(Same as Sociology 576.)
-585. ORGANIZED CRIME, DRUGS, AND VICE.
-3 cr.
-An in-depth study of organized crime, drug, and - 585.
+(Same as Sociology 576.) - 585.
 ORGANIZED CRIME, DRUGS, AND VIČE.
 3 cr.
 An in-depth study of organized crime, drug, and vice offenses within the structures of a constitutional democracy.
 Included within the study is the historical background of organized crime and the present status of these identified groups.
 Prerequisite: Permission of Department Head. - 591.
 DIRECTED RESEARCH.
 3 cr.
 A survey of current literature and/or research on a topic to be approved and directed by a member of the Graduate Faculty.
 Prerequisite: Criminal Justice 510, 21 hours of Criminal Justice course work, non-thesis concentration degree plan, and Approval of Program Director. - 593.
 COMPARATIVE CRIMINAL JUSTICE.
 3 cr.
 A cross-national survey of crime and criminal justice.
 Emphasis will be on crime rates, forms of criminality, police, courts, and corrections.
 Descriptive material on selected countries will be analyzed and compared.
 Although the major emphasis will be on the substantive content of assigned readings, some attention will be given to research methodology. - 595.
 PROFESSIONAL PRACTICE.
 3 cr.
 Placement in a criminal justice agency approved by the Criminal Justice Program Director or assignment of a teaching internship in an introductory Criminal Justice course.
 Restricted to students who have not been previously employed in a criminal justice agency or who have not served as graduate teaching assistants.
 Prerequisite: completion of 21 hours of graduate work in Criminal Justice, a GPA of 3.00 or better, and Approval of Program Director. - 599.
 THESIS.
 1-6 cr.
 Grades of CR (Credit) or NC (No Credit) will be awarded.